 - the personal circumstances of the offender.

 The Court of Appeal may identify a specific error in the original sentence, for example, the sentencing judge’s failure to have regard to a sentencing factor required by the law.
-Alternatively, the Court of Appeal may assume an error has been made on the basis that the result imposed by the original sentencing judge is plainly unreasonable or unjust.
+Alternatively, the Court of Appeal may assume an error was made because the sentence imposed by the original judge is plainly unreasonable or unjust.

-If the Court of Appeal decides that an error has been made and that the offender should receive a different sentence, it will allow the appeal.
-It can then set aside the original sentence and either impose a new sentence or send the matter back to the original sentencing court for the offender to be resentenced.
+If the Court of Appeal decides that an error was made and that the offender should receive a different sentence, it can then set aside the original sentence and either impose a new sentence or send the matter back to the original sentencing court for the offender to be resentenced.

 Court of Appeal decisions are published on the Australasian Legal Information Institute (AustLII) website.